awslabs/aws-sdk-swift/reference/0.x/AWSRoute53Resolver/Route53ResolverClient.md

 ### `createFirewallRuleGroup(input:completion:)`

 Creates an empty DNS Firewall rule group for filtering DNS network traffic in a VPC.
-You can add rules to the new rule group by calling CreateFirewallRule.
+You can add rules to the new rule group by calling \[CreateFirewallRule\].

 ``` swift
 public func createFirewallRuleGroup(input: CreateFirewallRuleGroupInput, completion: @escaping (ClientRuntime.SdkResult<CreateFirewallRuleGroupOutputResponse, CreateFirewallRuleGroupOutputError>) -> Void)